Utilisation of data to understand coastal processes

 Cakeham Manor Estate Coastal Process Study (2015)

-This coastal process report has been prepared by the Eastern Solent Coastal Partnership on behalf of Cakeham Manor Estate, summarising evolution of the coastline and the data available for monitoring coastal change.
-The report explores whether any additional data collection is required for:
+This coastal process report has been prepared by the Eastern Solent Coastal Partnership on behalf of Cakeham Manor Estate, using data from the South-east tRegional Coastal Monitoring programme.
+The report summarises evolution of the coastline and the data available for monitoring coastal change, and explores whether any additional data collection is required for:

 - the western end of the frontage to establish if and when the coastline switches from accretion to erosion, according to Fitzgerald’s (2012) theory